 The Adventure Cycling Route Network features rural and low-traffic bicycling routes through some of the most scenic and historically significant terrain in North America.
-Since mapping our first route in 1976, the TransAmerica Bicycle Trail, the Adventure Cycling Route Network has blossomed into an awe-inspiring network of 44,662 miles.
+Since mapping our first route in 1976, the TransAmerica Bicycle Trail, the Adventure Cycling Route Network has blossomed into an awe-inspiring network of 48,608 miles.

 Adventure Cycling develops the best cross-country, loop, coastal, and inland cycling routes available, with turn-by-turn directions, detailed navigational instructions for the tricky sections, and elevation profiles in the high country.
 Adventure Cycling's maps are also waterproof and designed to fit in a handlebar-bag window or jersey pocket.
 The maps provide information specifically for cyclists: the location of bike shops, sources for food and water, and listings of overnight accommodations including camping facilities, small hotels, and cyclists-only lodging.
 Learn more about the map features.
 Note: Our routes are typically not the shortest distance between A and B. They will often wander a bit on more rural or less trafficked roads.

 We're using Twitter to facilitate communication between cyclists on the road and with the cartographers in Missoula.
-Follow @acaroutes on Twitter to get daily updates and news from Routes & Mapping Assistant Director Jenn Milyko and join the conversation about specific routes using our route-oriented hashtags.
+Follow @acaroutes on Twitter to get daily updates and news from Routes & Mapping Assistant Director Jenn Hamelman and join the conversation about specific routes using our route-oriented hashtags.

 Photo by Aaron Teasdale